-Personal Umbrella Insurance in Ohio is critically important, yet remains one of the least understood of all insurance policies available.
+Personal Umbrella Insurance is critically important, yet remains one of the least understood of all insurance policies available.
 Umbrella policies are typically available in increments of $1 million, and are designed to provide coverage over and above that which is provided by other liability policies, such as home and auto insurance.
 And since the cost of an Umbrella policy can be as little as $150 to $200 per year, these policies are often referred to as “the most bang for your buck.”

 If insurance is for a rainy day, umbrella insurance is for a storm!
 A day when someone hits you with a lawsuit for hundreds of thousands, even millions, of dollars.

 Think it can’t happen to you?
 Do you know how lawsuit-crazy this country is?
 You can’t pick up a newspaper these days without reading about somebody suing somebody else… for what?
 You read the article and say, “That’s crazy.
 There’s no way somebody should be able to sue for that.”

 Well, guess what?
 The courts are clogged with these “crazy” lawsuits, and sometimes the person bringing the lawsuit wins.
 Do you really need coverage for these crazy lawsuits?
 Maybe, maybe not… only you can best answer this question given your situation.

 But remember that a lot of lawsuits aren’t crazy at all.
 Some get settled.
 Actually, most get settled.
 Often, the person being sued winds up paying something to the person who brought the lawsuit.
 And that doesn’t even include the fees the defendant in the lawsuit has to pay to his or her attorney.

 How it works